Overview

 What information is required in the filing form?

-- name, domicile and a brief description of the business activities of the undertakings that are to be taken into account to ascertain whether the thresholds are met, and of the seller of the shares;
+- name, domicile and a brief description of the business activities of the undertakings concerned to ascertain whether the thresholds are met, and of the seller;

 - a description of the planned concentration, of the relevant facts and circumstances, and of the goals that are being pursued by the planned concentration;